r0hanSH/r0hanSH.github.io/posts/InCTF-and-VMware-CTF.md

 ## VMware CTF

 It may seems easy but it wasn't.
 I don't have files available right now.
-So I will be telling the methodology I followed but important thing is to learn this technique.
+So I will be explaining the methodology I followed but important thing is to learn this technique.

 We were provided with a zip file say flag.zip
 But it was password protected, so I cracked it using fcrackzip along with rockyou.txt .
 I don't remember the password right now but it was having word "rain" in it.
 It will help later on.

 So now I got a PDF file, real hunt begins now.
 I tried everything I know.
 But outcome was 0.
 I noticed that word "rain" in zip file password.
 Why would one make a zip file password protected, when there are good hackers and everyone of them knows how to crack zip password ?
 So I used google to know what technique it could.
 After a lot of effort, I got to know about [**SNOW**](http://www.darkside.com.au/snow/) tool.
-So this was a Whitespace steganography and used **SNOW** to get the flag.
+So this was a Whitespace steganography challenge and used **SNOW** to get the flag.
 ```
 ./snow -C flag.pdf
 ```